AWS Elastic Map Reduce – EMR

 • Two tools – S3DistCp and DistCp – can be used to move data stored on the local (data center) HDFS storage to S3, from S3 to HDFS and between S3 and local disk (non HDFS) to S3

-• AWS Import/Export and Direct Connect can also be considered for moving data
+• AWS Direct Connect can also be considered for moving data with consistent bandwidth and reduced latency for large-scale transfers.

 • Data Collection